 Having started working together again, Alan and Ray wrote a sketch based on the last segment of Take It From Here, which was usually a spoof of something popular at that time.
-It was a ten-minute sketch, their target was the Bogart-Hepburn movie The African Queen, and having remembered the advice they got from Muir and Norden they sent it to Gale Pedrick.
+It was a ten-minute sketch, their target was Captain Henry Morgan, the 17th century privateer, and having remembered the advice they got from Muir and Norden they sent it to Gale Pedrick.
 Ray and Alan remember: "A pirate sketch seemed ideal for Joy Nicholls, Dick Bentley and Jimmy Edwards and Henry Morgan seemed the ideal subject matter.
 The whole purpose was to give Gale Pedrick, the script editor at the BBC a sample of what we could write."* Within a few weeks a reply came which said: "Don't read more than appears on the surface of this letter but we read your script and were highly amused.
 Make an appointment with my secretary and maybe I can point you in the right direction."
 When Alan received the letter he made his way over to Ray's house and the two of them got drunk.
 "We showed all our friends that letter and even if nothing else had happened, we would still be showing that bit of paper to people saying, "Look, we nearly made it.""